abailoni/introduction-to-UM-course/content/it/_index.md

 header_logo: "/images/course-logo.png"
 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "Free LIVE 8-Week Mindfulness Course"
+header_headline: "Corso di Mindfulness Gratuito di 8 Settimane"
-header_subheadline: "Introduction to the Unified Mindfulness System"
+header_subheadline: "Introduzione al Sistema di Mindfulness Unificata"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry
 # Weight (i. e. position in menu): none = no menu entry, first = add as first entry, last = ad as last entry
-nav_to_top_title: "Return To Top"
+nav_to_top_title: "Torna In Cima"
-nav_to_top_weight: none
+nav_to_top_weight: last
 ---